hamidlaga/SRNF/readme.md

 This script shows how to generate spherical harmonic basis and their derivatives.

 ### testGeneratePCABasis.m
 This script shows how to generate PCA basis and their derivatives, for a specific class of shapes.
-This one is class specific.
+This one is class-specific.
+In this distribution, we provide PCA basis generated on a subset of the [DFAUST](https://dfaust.is.tue.mpg.de/) dataset.

 ## Examples of surfaces
 The folder sample_surfaces include exaamples of spherically-parameterized surfaces using this [code](https://github.com/hamidlaga/SphericalParameterization).
 However, the original meshes are from [TOSCA](https://people.lu.usi.ch/bronstem/), [SCHREC2007](https://www.semanticscholar.org/paper/SHape-REtrieval-Contest-2007%3A-Watertight-Models-Giorgi-Biasotti/2b5bb396160d11da2bc842b58045704cab70aa8c), [DFAUST](https://dfaust.is.tue.mpg.de/).